Con6924/SPM/README.md

 This repo is the code for the paper *One-dimentional Adapter to Rule Them All: Concepts, Diffusion Models and Erasing Applications*.

-Thanks for the creative ideas for the pioneer researches:
+Thanks for the creative ideas of the pioneer researches:

 - https://github.com/rohitgandikota/erasing: **Erasing Concepts from Diffusion Models**
 - https://github.com/nupurkmr9/concept-ablation: **Ablating Concepts in Text-to-Image Diffusion Models**